 \subsection{Metrics to assess detector performance}

-We define the metrics to evaluate the performance in estimating parameters of the various configurations of XG detectors.

-The information gain ($I$) is defined as the Kullback--Leibler divergence \citep[KL;][]{10.1214/aoms/1177729694} between the prior and the posterior \citep{2022RNAAS...6...89B}.
-In particular, we compute the KL divergence of the posterior from the prior: which quantifies the extent to which the prior volume has been constrained by the data--by a factor $2^I$ \citep{Skilling:2004pqw}.
+We defined the metrics to evaluate the performance in estimating parameters of the various configurations of XG detectors.
+The information gain ($I$) is defined as the Kullback--Leibler (KL) divergence \citep[][]{10.1214/aoms/1177729694} between the prior and the posterior \citep{2022RNAAS...6...89B}.
+In particular, we computed the KL divergence of the posterior from the prior: which quantifies the extent to which the prior volume has been constrained by the data, i.e., by a factor of $2^I$ \citep{Skilling:2004pqw}.
 As opposed to single- or few-parameter metrics, the information gain fully characterizes the size of the 11-dimensional posterior distribution, accounting for correlations across any parameters.
-Equation~\ref{eq:info_gain} is evaluated using a Monte Carlo integral.
+Equation~\ref{eq:info_gain} was evaluated using a Monte Carlo integral.
 Additional details on this are provided in Appendix~\ref{app:info}.

 Because {\sc Dingo-IS} provides full parameter estimates for each source, we can define precise metrics to assess how different detector networks perform in source localization.
-For each event, we compute the area (in deg$^2$) enclosed by the smallest 90\% confidence region.
-The sky maps are sampled using equal-area HEALPix \citep[Hierarchical Equal Area isoLatitude Pixelization;][]{Gorski:1999rt,Gorski:2004by} pixels, where each of the $N$ pixels carries a posterior probability $p_i$ that the source lies within that pixel.
+For each event, we computed the area (in deg$^2$) enclosed by the smallest 90\% confidence region.
+The sky maps were sampled using equal-area HEALPix (Hierarchical Equal Area isoLatitude Pixelization) pixels \citep[][]{Gorski:1999rt,Gorski:2004by}, where each of the $N$ pixels carries a posterior probability ($p_i$) that the source lies within that pixel.

-We employ the {\texttt{ligo-skymap}} library \citep{Singer:2015ema, Singer:2016eax, Singer:2016erz}, which also identifies the number of disconnected sky modes (or probability islands) within a given area using a flood-fill algorithm \citep{foley1996computer}, which finds all pixels connected to a starting one.
-Additionally, by including the posterior on luminosity distance, we compute the 90\% highest probability density comoving volume \citep[$\Delta V^{c}_{90\%}$, see Section~3 of][]{Singer:2016eax}.
+We employed the {\texttt{ligo-skymap}} library \citep{Singer:2015ema, Singer:2016eax, Singer:2016erz}, which also identifies the number of disconnected sky modes (or probability islands) within a given area using a flood-fill algorithm \citep{foley1996computer}, which finds all pixels connected to a starting one.
+Additionally, by including the posterior on luminosity distance, we computed the 90\% highest probability density comoving volume \citep[$\Delta V^{c}_{90\%}$; see Sect.~3 of][]{Singer:2016eax}.

-The other reported interval widths, for example $\Delta x/x^{\mathrm{inj}}$, indicate the relative deviation of a parameter from its injected value.
-Here, $\Delta x$ corresponds to the square root of the associated covariance matrix element, representing the $1\sigma$ uncertainty in the estimate.
+The other reported interval widths, for example $\Delta x/x^{\mathrm{inj}}$, indicate the relative variation of a parameter from its injected value.
+Here, $\Delta x$ corresponds to the square root of the associated covariance matrix element and represents the $1\sigma$ uncertainty of the parameter estimate.